-3iap's services are based in deep foundations in data, design and user psychology.
+3iap's services are deeply rooted in data, design and user psychology.
 This gives 3iap an advantage in shaping client data to engage, persuade, motivate and lightly nudge audiences toward smarter decisions and behaviors.

 Data products are different.
 Not only do you have the same product-market-fit challenges as a traditional product, data products bring the added complexity of developing the dataset and designing for non-deterministic UX.
 3iap has deep experience in coupling systems thinking with the lean design approach used by the world’s leading product makers.

 How can we make your data’s story unignorable?
 Data already speaks effectively to the rational parts of our brains, but to persuade audiences and get your message to stick, the story also needs to connect emotionally & experientially.
 For cases where the data is especially complex, needs to resonate with non-data-savvy audiences or just needs to look & feel compelling, then a solid design process and a deep technical toolkit are the trusted path forward.

 Democratized data enables groups across organizations to make fact-based decisions quickly and independently.
 This keeps organizations aligned with overall strategy, while staying responsive to a constantly changing environment.
 This requires clean, trusted data, modern data infrastructure and fast, visual, mobile-friendly tools for accessing the data.

 In the same way we sometimes struggle going to the gym, people also struggle with setting and achieving productive goals for themselves and their teams.
 But an organization's data can be a source of both information and inspiration.
 Just like a Fitbit motivates us to walk more, robust metrics and continuous feedback loops motivate teams toward optimal performance.